berkeley-cdss/course-site-quarto/README.md

 4. Begin making changes relevant to your course.
    - Modify the site's metadata and table of contents in `_quarto.yml` to reflect the structure you want.
+     - Modify the link at `website->tools->href` to point to your GitHub repository rather than the template repository (or remove the GitHub link altogether; it shows up under the website logo and above the search bar in the upper left of the site.
    - Update `README.md` to remove all the instructions we provide (i.e., this text you are reading!).
    - Edit the other Markdown (or Quarto Markdown) files in the working directory and add files as desired.
      - You can make use of various Quarto features discussed in the [Quarto docs](https://quarto.org/docs/authoring).